mariosgeo/ipi4d/ip4di_2d_no-GUI_IGI/00README.txt

   version_parameters.m) to avoid loosing results in case of a crash be- fore the end of the inversion.

+- Topography is accounted for in the modelling only.
+The inverse problem is still treated in a "flat" model, not corrected for topography.
+As a consequence, in the presence of topography, spatial derivatives used for Tikhonov regularization are not computed in the x and z-directions anymore, but parallel and perpendicularly to the ground surface, such that the induced smoothing is not strictly isotropic (this is not an issue, it may even makes sense somehow, but be aware of it).
+    When adding image-guided, anisotropic smoothing in the presence of topography, structure tensors must thus be extracted from a "flat" training image, not corrected for topography (which is the case of un- processed seismic or GPR sections).

 ------------------------------------------------------------------------
 KNOWN BUGS